aravindams/Data-Integration-and-Reshaping/README.md

 24. secondary_school_ranking		The ranking of the closest secondary school to the property as scraped from https://sites.google.com/a/monash.edu/secondary-school-ranking/   If the school is not listed, the value of this field should be set to “not ranked”.
 Default value: -1

+Task 2: data reshaping

+In this task, you need to study the effect of different normalization/transformation methods (i.e. standardization, min-max normalization, log, power, and root transformation) on Rooms, crime_C_average, travel_min_to_CBD, and property_age attributes.
+You need to observe and explain their effect assuming that we want to build a linear model on price using these attributes as predictors of the linear model and recommend which one(s) do you think would work better on this data.
+When building the linear model, the same normalization/transformation method can be applied to each of these attributes.